MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/scan-for-disk-errors.md

 ---
 title: Scan for Disk Errors
-description: Have your OS scan your drive to find logical or physical problems
+description: Have your OS scan your drive to find bad sectors and other errors
 navigation:
   icon:
 seo:
   title: Scan for Disk Errors
-  description: Have your OS examine your to find logical or physical problems.
+  description: Have your OS examine your to find bad sectors and other errors.
 ---

 ::tabs{.w-full}